Ask a question at a town hall meeting

 Do your follow-up.

-- Seek out the member or candidate’s staff.
+- Seek out the member or candidate’s staff (in-person only).
 Introduce yourselves and your issue, and provide them with your contact information and any supporting materials you brought with you.
 Leave the event with a clear plan to follow up with their staff – and do it!

 - Send written follow-up.
 Within a few days, e-mail a letter to the member of Congress or candidate and the staff person.
 Mention that you were at the meeting or forum and recap your issue, question, or request.
 If you weren’t able to ask your question at the meeting, send a follow-up letter acknowledging you were there, and contact the appropriate legislative staff person to present your issue.